Books

 (Published 1984 and 1992)

-Macross The Movie is a very large volume (404 pages) with dust cover, cardboard slipcase, a film strip and a poster schematic of the VF-1 Strike Valkyrie.
+Macross The Movie: Do You Remember Love?
+Data Bank is a very large volume (404 pages) with dust cover, cardboard slipcase, a film strip and a folded poster schematic of the VF-1S Strike Valkyrie published by Shogakukan.
 If you are a fan of the 1984 Macross The Movie: Do You Remember Love?, this book is an absolute must to own.
-There is an exhaustive section of line art including characters, valkyries, zentradi vehicles, spacecraft, locations, interiors and miscellaneous drawings.
-The book also features a large section of screen pictures from the film, pictures of background paintings and some other artwork.
-This book is known among fans as "The Gold Book" for obvious reasons.
+There are extensive sections of uncolored line art including characters, valkyries, zentradi vehicles, spacecraft, locations, interiors and miscellaneous drawings.
+The book also features a large section of screen pictures from the film, pictures of background paintings and some other colored artwork and line art.
+The Data Bank has been reprinted over the years, particularly in 1992 (likely to benefit from the release of Macross II: Lovers Again).
+However, the 1992 editions no longer include the film strip included with the original Data Bank books.
+For obvious reasons, the Data Bank is known among fans as "The Gold Book".

 Click Images For Larger View